MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 If you want to learn about making complex figures with nested sublayouts, have a look at the \myreflink{Layout Tutorial} section.

-If you're interested in creating interactive visualizations that use Makie's special `Observables` workflow, this is explained in more detail in the [Observables & Interaction](@ref) section.
+If you're interested in creating interactive visualizations that use Makie's special `Observables` workflow, this is explained in more detail in the \myreflink{Observables & Interaction} section.

 If you want to create animated movies, you can find more information in the \myreflink{Animations} section.